viewing Apigee X documentation.

-The options include the instance name for the VM as well as choosing a certifiate.
+The options include the instance name for the VM as well as choosing a certificate.

 - Generate a certificate/key pair if you don't already have one.
-This can be a self-signed certificate, but you should use a certificate signed by a Certificate Authority for a production system.
+For test environments, this can be a self-signed certificate.
+For a production system you should use a certificate signed by a Certificate Authority.